pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Finished the Score Card project.

 **Thoughts:** Trying to stay rational and not psych myself out and catastrophize about my future.

+### Day 16: September 27, 2019, Friday

+**Today's Progress**: Finished the Advanced DOM Manipulation portion of the Web Developer Bootcamp on Udemy.

+**Thoughts:** A good productive day.
+I also started doing research in C# .NET and looking into learning paths for that.